dtcenter/METplus/docs/Users_Guide/glossary.rst

      Expected number of ensemble members found.
      This should correspond to the number of items in :term:`GEN_ENS_PROD_INPUT_TEMPLATE`.
+     This number should not include the control member is specified with :term:`GEN_ENS_PROD_CTRL_INPUT_TEMPLATE`.
      If this number differs from the number of files are found for a given run, then gen_ens_prod will not run for that time.

+     | *Used by:*  GenEnsProd

+   GEN_ENS_PROD_VLD_THRESH
+     Threshold for the ratio of the number of valid data values to the total number of expected ensemble members.
+This value is passed into the gen_ens_prod config file to make sure the percentage of files that are valid meets the expectation.

      | *Used by:*  GenEnsProd